 Residential Assessor I or II

-Reporting to the Manager of Property Assessment Services, you will be responsible for administering the Assessment Act and its regulations.
-Responsibilities will include but are not limited to:
+As a member of the Property Assessment Services team, the successful candidate will be responsible for administering the Assessment Act and its regulations.
+The successful candidate will be responsible for:

 For an applicant to meet the Residential Assessor II classification, the following Educational Requirements are also necessary: